-The first step to responding to pupils who have (or may have) SEN, and for EAL pupils, is the provision of high quality teaching, appropriately differentiated for individual pupils.
-Much of this will be achievable within the classroom environment through such things as teacher awareness achieved by INSET training, differentiated tasks and the use of ICT and other electronic aids.
+The first step to responding to students who have (or may have) SEN, and for EAL students, is the provision of high-quality teaching, appropriately differentiated for individual students.
+Much of this will be achievable within the classroom environment.

-Pupils who continue to make less than expected progress will be raised as a concern at Departmental meeting time and/or pupil concern meetings, following a report cycle.
-Information is then gathered by the teacher(s) and communicated to the Head of Learning Development by email.
-This enables the Head of Learning Development to build a picture of the pupil's strengths and weaknesses, followed by further assessment by the Learning Development Department if appropriate.
-Information gathering will include communication with the pupil and their parents.
+Students who continue to make less than expected progress will be raised as a concern at Departmental meeting time and/or student concern meetings.
+Information is then gathered by the teacher(s) and communicated to the Head of Learning Development.
+This enables the Learning Development Department to build a picture of the student's strengths and weaknesses, followed by further assessment by the Learning Development Department if appropriate.
+Information gathering will include communication with the student and their parents.